apache/incubator-graphar/docs/libraries/spark/spark.md

 GraphTransformer.transform(source_info, dest_info, spark)
 ```

-We provide an example in [TestGraphTransformer.scala](test-graph-transformer), which demonstrates how to conduct data transformation from the [source graph](https://github.com/GraphScope/gar-test/blob/main/ldbc_sample/parquet/ldbc_sample.graph.yml) to the [destination graph](https://github.com/GraphScope/gar-test/blob/main/transformer/ldbc_sample.graph.yml).
+We provide an example in [TestGraphTransformer.scala][test-graph-transformer], which demonstrates how to conduct data transformation from the [source graph](https://github.com/apache/incubator-graphar-testing/blob/main/ldbc_sample/parquet/ldbc_sample.graph.yml) to the [destination graph](https://github.com/apache/incubator-graphar-testing/blob/main/transformer/ldbc_sample.graph.yml).

 The Graph Transformer can be used for various purposes, including transforming GAR data between different file types (e.g. from ORC to Parquet), transforming between different adjList types (e.g. from COO to CSR), selecting properties or regrouping them, and setting a new chunk size.